 The profiles embedded in the PDF file can be checked after job processing by right-clicking on the processed job in the Overview to open the context menu and selecting Show Job Properties to open the Job Report.

 Ignoring CMYK objects with embedded profiles

-For printing companies it is important that the file specifications clearly indicate the maximum total amount of color expected for the type of paper to be printed and also the printing standard for which the client should ideally prepare the printing data.
+For print shops, it is important that the specifications for the data delivery and the order confirmation clearly indicate the maximum Total Area Coverage that is expected for the type of paper to be used and also the printing standard the client should prepare the printing data.

-When printing on uncoated paper or newsprint, any marked issue of the maximum total amount of color is an indications that the image data was not optimized for the respective printing standard.
-This is typically a case of image data for coated paper for offset printing.
+When printing on newspaper or uncoated paper and the maximum Total Area Coverage is significantly exceeded, this indicates that image data has not been optimized for the respective printing standard.
+Usually these are image data for coated paper in offset printing.

-Check for overprinting CMY objects without black
+Check overprinting CMY objects without any black